mesoform/concierge_scheduler/README.md

     Given a component (e.g: consul) which needs to be scaled down, functions `pre_pem_file` and `generate_pem_file` construct certificates from the inventory of a component dummy host containing the relevant data and call function `scale_down` with the current number of containers for the component (`current_scale`) and the number we want to reduce (`decrement`).
 Once the component is decremented to the desired scale the certificates will be deleted.

-6. **upload**: this action will upload files in specified config directory to a cloud storage bucket.
+6. **upload**: this action will upload files in specified config directory to a cloud storage location.
 Defaults to using GCP Cloud Storage.

 ### Individual Use
 The scheduler can be used outside the concierge paradigm to perform Zabbix configuration import/exports.